Bear eats campers as they slept

 Weta ya reckon?
 Nice picture?

-Sphenodon punctatus is the Cook Strait tuatara which live on Stephen's Island in the Marlborough Sounds.
+For management purposes, we still distinguish the Cook Strait tuatara which live on Stephen's Island (Takapourewa) in the Marlborough Sounds—home to the densest population of tuatara on earth (over 30,000 animals).

 Tuatara eating a bird